The Phoenix Rises

 For the Name's Sake

-The name Phoenix means "dark red" and refers to a mythical bird in Arabian folklore that died by fire and later rose to immortality from its own ashes.
+The name of our great city means "dark red" and refers to a mythical bird in Arabian folklore that died by fire and later rose to immortality from its own ashes.

 We had a civilization of native people known as the Hohokam.
 They built 135 miles of canals in the deserts over a thousand years ago perhaps.
 The group disappeared and left only remnants of their existence and their canals.
 It is rumored that drought forced them to move away or they died because of the lack of water.